mrandypratt/js129/assessment.md

 console.log(target.__proto__ === source); // => false
 ```

-Considerations:
+Considerations with `Object.assign()`:
-- `target` is both mutated and returned
+- `target` is both mutated and returned.
-- For any key on `target`, the lastest source will overwrite the value
+- For any key on `target`, the lastest source will overwrite the value.
-- Only copies *own properties* for both `target` and `source`
+- Only copies *own properties* for both `target` and `source`.
-- If value is a reference, only a copy of reference is provided (Use Stringify to get deep copy)
+- If value is a reference, only a copy of reference is provided (Use Stringify to get deep copy).
+- Does not leverage prototyping for memory efficiency and typing.

 ## Prototypes